Becoming a restaurant operator is far from a get rich quick scheme. If you’ve ever looked at looking at your profit margins, you already know that.

 Many restaurateurs also keep a close eye on portion control to ensure guests are getting good value, but dishes aren’t cutting deeply into the profit margin.

 Many restaurants suffer from high staff turnover.
-Instead of shrugging and saying, “that’s the restaurant business,” you can work to prevent this.
+In fact, the average turnover rate U.S. and Canadian operators reported was 27% and 28% respectively.
+But instead of shrugging and saying, “that’s the restaurant business,” there are strategies to combat a high turnover rate.
 The cost of constantly training staff can take a huge chunk out of your bottom line by raising your labor costs.

-Hire people who are a good fit for your kind of operation, pay them well, and acknowledge their hard work regularly.
-A happy staff member has the hours they need, the appreciation they like, and the atmosphere that helps them thrive.
-This is also a tactic to help increase sales, as a satisfied server gives great customer service!
+Hire people who are a good fit for your restaurant, pay them a competitive wage, and acknowledge their hard work regularly.
+A happy staff member has the hours they are seeking, the professional growth and training they’re looking for, and an environment helps them thrive.
+By ensuring your employees are well taken care of they’ll in turn help increase sales, and give great customer service.

 Cash is increasingly becoming the least common way to pay.
 Millennials and Generation X want convenience, flexibility, and to earn points on their credit cards when they pay for their favorite dishes.